Theeb7274/Code-Bible/README.md

   This is primarily powershell for now.

 **Disclaimer:**
-  Use these scripts at your own risk, if you don't understand the full logic of a script, you may get unexpected results.
+  Use these at your own risk, if you don't understand the full logic of a script, you may get unexpected results.